-The temperature dependency of the Hall voltage U_H probes the transition from a charge transport due to "dopant electrons" to bipolar a charge transport of electron and holes.
-At room temperatures the observed behavior of U_H is due to electrons created by the donor atoms in the germanium lattice.
+The temperature dependency of the Hall voltage $U_H$ probes the transition from a charge transport due to holes to a bipolar charge transport of electrons and holes.
+At room temperatures the observed behavior of $U_H$ is due to holes created by the acceptor atoms in the germanium lattice.
 Increasing the temperature, the charge transport is more and more due to thermally activated electrons and "vacancies" left in the valence band.
-In contrast to experiment P7.2.1.4 of p-doped germanium no sign change of the Hall voltage U_H is observed as the charge transport is always predominately due to electrons.
-The drift velocity and thus the mobility of the electrons in the conduction band is larger as the drift velocity and mobility of the holes in the valence band:
+When the number of the "faster" electrons exceeds the number of holes the Hall voltage $U_H$ becomes negative.
+According equation (II) a sign change of $U_H$ takes place when